-This report provides crime statistical information for the years 2016, 2017, and 2018.
-In addition, we have included safety and security awareness information intended to help all members of the campus community avoid danger and prevent crime.
-Lastly, the Annual Security Report now includes information on fire safety at our residential facilities.
+This report provides statistical crime information for the years 2020, 2021, and 2022.
+In addition, we have included safety and security awareness information to help all campus community members avoid danger and prevent crime.
+Lastly, the Annual Security Report contains information about fire safety at our residential facilities.
 The Central Arizona College Police Department (CACPD) is dedicated to protecting the students, staff, and visitors, as well as the property of the college district.

-Our officers are sworn, certified and trained in accordance with the Arizona Peace Officer Standards and Training (AZPOST) Board requirements.
+Our officers are sworn, certified, and trained in accordance with the Arizona Peace Officer Standards and Training (AZPOST) Board requirements.
 They have full police authority and powers of arrest.
-It is a great asset for CAC to have its own police department.
-Our officers provide more than enforcement; they are a vital part of the college experience by partnering with and engaging the campus community in safety issues.
+It is an excellent asset for CAC to have its own police department.
+Our officers provide more than enforcement; they are vital to the college experience by partnering with and engaging the campus community in safety issues.
 CACPD Officers are encouraged to be proactive and innovative in dealing with campus and community issues and concerns.

-The personal safety of students, faculty, staff and visitors is our highest priority.
+The personal safety of students, faculty, staff, and visitors is our highest priority.
 We wish you a safe and successful school year.

-Greg Roberts Chief of Police
+Gregory L. Roberts Chief of Police

-Police telephone (520) 494-5445 24-hr / Emergencies (520) 836-9655 Email: cacpolice@centralaz.edu
+Police telephone: (520) 494-5445 24-hr/Emergencies: (520) 836-9655 Email: cacpolice@centralaz.edu